Some municipalities left empty-handed by Malloy’s school funding plan

 Essentially, any town whose Equalized Net Grand List Per Capita exceeds $200,000 would lose education funding.

 In all, nearly $8.6 million would be stripped from the nearly $2 billion educational aid grant.
-Communities affected include Wilton, as well as surrounding towns like Darien, Easton, Fairfield, Greenwich, New Canaan, Weston and Westport.
+Communities impacted include Fairfield, Easton, Greenwich, Darien, New Canaan, Weston, Wilton and Westport.

-Betsy Gara, executive director of the Connecticut Council of Small Towns, said property taxpayers in the state’s small towns are almost at a tipping point.
+Betsy Gara, executive director of the Connecticut Council of Small Towns, said property taxpayers in the state’s small towns are about at a tipping point.

 “Cutting municipal aid and forcing steep hikes in property taxes will very likely push them over the edge,” Gara said.

-Poorer districts like Bridgeport and Danbury would be held harmless under the main school funding formula, state budget chief Ben Barnes said in a noon news conference at the state Capitol.
+Poorer districts like Bridgeport and Danbury would be held harmless under the main school funding formula, State Budget Chief Ben Barnes said in a noontime news conference at the state capitol.

-The Legislature, which started its session on Wednesday, will be asked to restore some of the planned reduction to community colleges in the second year of a two-year budget which was approved in late October — four months after the 2017-18 fiscal year began.
+The Legislature, which starts its session on Wednesday, will also be asked to restore some of the planned reduction to community colleges in the second year of a two-year budget which was approved in late October — four months after the 2017-18 fiscal year began.

 In essence, instead of a planned cut, the community colleges system would get $2 million more than it is getting now, said Maribel La Luz, a spokeswoman for Connecticut State Colleges and Universities, which includes the state’s 12 community colleges.